 For commercially available feeds, nutritionists work to create an appropriate balance of ingredients using a variety of sources.
-Included in each blend, grains like corn and wheat supply carbohydrates which provide energy for living, breathing and body functions like temperature regulation.
+Included in each blend, grains like corn and wheat supply carbohydrates which generate energy for living, breathing and body functions.
 On the other hand, proteins provide the necessary building blocks for growth including the development of tissue such as skin, feathers and muscles, along with the egg whites for laying hens.
 No single feed ingredient can supply all the necessary nutrients, just like no one protein source can provide all the necessary amino acids at the appropriate levels.

 Throughout the year, a flock’s consumption needs will change based on a variety of factors including weather, access to free range and additional sources of nutrients, etc. Overall, birds will tend to eat less during warmer months and will need to consume more feed during cooler temperatures as they use more energy working to stay warm.
 With this in mind, it is important to consider adjusting how and what the flock is fed.

 During hot summer months, it can be difficult enough to prevent heat stress within a flock even without considering how feed may be a contributing factor.
-Not only does heat stress diminish the birds’ appetites, additional heat is generated when a bird digests food.
+Not only does heat stress diminish the birds’ appetites, additional energy is generated when a bird digests food.
 Due to this, it is important to consider feeding birds outside of peak daily temperatures to help increase nutrient intake.
 Avoiding high protein feeds during the summer can also be beneficial in preventing heat stress, as even more heat is generated when metabolizing proteins than compared to other nutrients like fats and carbohydrates.
 Providing unnecessary excess carbohydrates, such as corn, during warm months can not only lead to obesity and a reduction in egg production.
 During the warmer months, our Organic 3-Grain Scratch is a better option because it doesn’t have corn in the mix.